-- ► That many individuals require support services beyond financial assistance in order to thrive and contribute to Ontario's workforce, economy and their communities. - ► That valuable work has been undertaken by the multi-stakeholder Income Security

-Reform Working Group a diverse, non-partisan body leveraging expertise from across

-Ontario's business, health, law and social policy sectors to review and propose key reforms designed to maximize people's ability to work, reduce pressures on Ontario's health system, reduce administrative burdens and enable program staff to focus on supporting people to lift themselves out of the cycle of poverty. - OMSSA and Service System Managers support the recommendations outlined in the Income Security Working Group's report and encourage the Province to leverage and build on this work to achieve their goals in reforming Ontario's social assistance programs.
+- ► That many individuals require support services beyond financial assistance in order to thrive and contribute to Ontario's workforce, economy and their communities. - ► That valuable work has been undertaken by the multi-stakeholder Income Security Reform Working Group a diverse, non-partisan body leveraging expertise from across Ontario's business, health, law and social policy sectors to review and propose key reforms designed to maximize people's ability to work, reduce pressures on Ontario's health system, reduce administrative burdens and enable program staff to focus on supporting people to lift themselves out of the cycle of poverty. - ▶ OMSSA and Service System Managers support the recommendations outlined in the Income Security Working Group's report and encourage the Province to leverage and build on this work to achieve their goals in reforming Ontario's social assistance programs. - ▶ OMSSA encourages the province to conduct a full review and evaluation of the Employment Services Transformation (EST) prototypes before any further rollout of EST.